40 Best Non-Touristy Things to Do on Maui, Hawaiʻi

 All said, if your trip is during the summer, then snorkeling at the Molokini Crater is the best and really the only boat tour that I recommend booking, as the Humpback whale tours are a winter-only activity.

-That being said, Upper Waikani Falls is a fun stop, but be careful walking along the highway from where you’ll have to park, as the walk along the road to get back to the stream is narrow with blind corners, and it can get congested.
+That being said, Upper Waikani Falls is a fun stop, but be careful when walking along the highway from where you’ll have to park, as the walk along the road to get back to the stream is narrow with blind corners.

 Google Maps Directions: Upper Waikani Falls